|Overview • Detailed Itinerary • FAQ's • Testimonials • Dates & Prices|

 Our day is open to enjoy the activities of the estancia.
-Sheep shearing and herding, a walk to the lake, bird watching by the lagoon or visit a nearby site where archaeologists are excavating an ancient Indian camping ground.
+Sheep-shearing and herding, a walk to the lake and bird watching by the lagoon.
 If you want more adventure you may wish to go further afield on a horseback-riding excursion.

 Day 11: To Torres del Paine National Park, Chile

 Today, we have a long drive across the border into Chile.
 Enroute, we have lunch at a Patagonian estancia from where we can see the Paine Massif and the rolling steppe.